 We’re always on the look-out for talented people to complement our team, so wanted to share a little of our hiring process and what we’re looking for.
 If you think you’d make a good fit here, keep up-to-date with current vacancies.

 We believe you are most effective when given the room to move - when there are as few organisational layers as possible.

 Managing from the top down discourages the initiative that makes team members who they are.
 Instead, we seek to build a more dynamic, self-sufficient organisation where people get a chance to focus on what matters.

-Working at Propellerhead means being surrounded by inspiring colleagues dedicated to mastering their craft and having a positive impact on our community through work.
+Working at Propellerhead means being surrounded by inspiring colleagues dedicated to mastering their craft and having a positive impact on New Zealand.